fieldbook/api-docs/codelets/form.md

 }
 ```

-Note, here we are using the cool little [Tacit CSS](//yegor256.github.io/tacit/)
+Here we are using the cool little [Tacit CSS](//yegor256.github.io/tacit/)
-library, and also we are using ES6's [template strings](//developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)
+library, and also ES6's [template strings](//developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).

-And finally, we need to create the record from the resulting post
+And finally, we need to create the record from the resulting post:

 ```javascript
 var Q = require('q');